Arshiya-A/Arshia-Photo-Editor-Library-Test/README.md

 # Arshia-Photo-Editor-Library-Test
-This is first my project in github. that is a Simple Photo Editor with limited options. you can help me for develop this project.
+This is first my project in github. that is a Simple Photo Editor with limited options. you can help me for develop this project. for testing project , i used the console application